 Some ask if attending RCIA is like taking a course.
 It is and it isn’t!
 Most importantly, RCIA is a process which helps a person figure out what God is saying to him or her at this point in life.
 The emphasis is on personal reflection, prayer, and service to the less fortunate.
-Some sessions involve formal presentations on subjects such as God, Jesus, the Sacraments, and the Scriptures.
+There are also formal presentations on subjects such as God, Jesus, the Sacraments, and the Scriptures.
 There are no quizzes or exams.

 Many ask if a fiancé, spouse or friend may act as a sponsor.
 The answer is yes, as long as this person is a baptized and confirmed Catholic.
-Sponsors are expected to attend all Sunday morning sessions and the annual Day of Reflection.
+Sponsors are expected to attend all RCIA sessions .
 Additionally, Holy Name is blessed with a number of parishioners who volunteer to act as sponsors.

 What is the charge for RCIA?
 There is no cost.
 RCIA is an important component of Holy Name’s mandate to spread the Gospel.